memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 ### Deleting properties

 In our `props-basics.overlay` example we've seen the boolean property `existent-boolean`.
-We've learned that a boolean is set to _true_ if it exists in the devicetree, otherwise, it is _false_.
+We've learned that a boolean is set to _true_ if it exists in the Devicetree, otherwise, it is _false_.
 Let's assume that a boolean property exists in some include file, how could you set this property to _false_ in your overlay?
 You'd somehow need to be able to tell the compiler to _remove_ the property since that is the only way to set it to _false_.

 We can try this in our existing `dts/playground/props-basics.overlay`, where `node_with_props` has `existent-boolean` in its properties and thus sets its value to _true_.
 Without modifying `node_with_props` directly, we can _delete_ the property after the node's declaration using `/delete-property/`.
 We'll do this for both, `existent-boolean` and `string`, as follows: